-Agency Functions Mississippi Public Service Commission Mississippi Emergency Management Agency Provide qualified personnel for assessing impact and damage to pipelines and other regulated utility systems.
+Agency Functions Mississippi Public Service Commission Provide qualified personnel for assessing impact and damage to pipelines and other regulated utility systems.
 Issue fuel waivers.
-Coordinate with the MPUS and other state agencies to identify state energy resources.
+Mississippi Emergency Management Agency Coordinate with the MPUS and other state agencies to identify state energy resources.
 Report to the Governor on current and continuing functions, problems, and activities concerning energy resources.
 Provide standardized generator request forms that will be used at the SEOC to process all local government generator requests.
-Mississippi Military Department Mississippi Development Authority/Division of Energy Assist in transportation of resources and equipment to critical facilities until services are restored.
+Mississippi Military Department Assist in transportation of resources and equipment to critical facilities until services are restored.
 Provide technicians and operators for generators as available.
-Will be called on during in extreme emergencies to help staff the EOC and provide points of contact when power outages and/or fuel supplies are the concern.
+Mississippi Development Authority/ Energy and Natural Resources Division Will be called on during in extreme emergencies to help staff the EOC and provide points of contact when power outages and/or fuel supplies are the concern.